backend-development/backend-development-textbook/source/caching.md

 To do this it makes sense to switch off caching in development:

 ```
-# config/environments/development.rb

-[...]
-config.action_controller.perform_caching = false
-[...]
+# on the command line
+$ rails dev:cache
+Development mode is no longer being cached.
 ```

+### Final Thought on Caching in Rails

+If you find that the backend framework causes a performance problem you should be able to narrow down the problem and fix it using different methods.
+You should be able to:

+- configure caching in development and production
+- use caching for fragments that depend on one or several objects
+- use caching with partials and collections
+- recognize russion doll caching and debug it if necessary

 ## ActiveRecord and DB

 Accessing the database takes a long time - compared to all the computation that is done in ruby code itself.
 So looking at the Database, and the ORM we use to access the database, might make sense for performance optimisation.

 ### Ignore this

 If you find `SHOW FULL FIELDS` queries in your log file or in rack-mini-profiler, you can ignore them.
 These queries are used by activerecord to find out which attributes an object has.
 In production these will only occur when the first object of a type is loaded, so you can savely ignore them.

 ### QueryCache

 If you look into the log file `logs/development.log` you will see all the SQL queries made to the database, and also some that are not really sent to the database.

+§

 Here are some lines from a log file: